internetarchive/dweb-transport/README.md

 Click on the "KeyChain icon"
 Click on Register
 Choose a name for your first keychain, remember exactly how you spelled and capitalised it.
 Choose a long and complex passphrase that is easy for you to remember and hard for others to guess, ideally include numbers and punctuation, but you'll need to remember this exactly.
 Note there is no way to change a name or password later, since there is no central authority to change them with.
 Your name should appear next to the keyhain icon.
 Click on your name.
 A box should appear showing that you have no keys.
 Click on New Key, give it a name (which you dont have to remember) and click Generate
 The new key should show up.
-Click on "New Access Control List, give it a name (which you dont have to remember) and click Generate ...  stuff still being written
+Click on "New Access Control List, give it a name (which you dont have to remember) and click Generate
+...
+This example is still being written, and will be expanded here.
 Click on the Key - you should get a prompt which you can copy the URL out of.

 ## Installing a compilable version